NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

   year, using the `MSU online account management tools
   <https://intranet.hpc.msstate.edu/services/external_accounts/noaa/>`__
 - Training updates are required each January 1.
-Users have until the end of January to comply, using the online MSU HPC2 Training and Password System `TAPS <https://taps.hpc.msstate.edu/ TAPS>`_, otherwise the user account is locked.
+Users have until the end of January to comply, using the online MSU HPC2 `Training and Password System <TAPS_>`_, otherwise the user account is locked.
 - MSU uses Duo (Cisco) two factor authentication.
 You may install the application on your smartphone or request a physical token.
 If approved, the token will be shipped to the address provided during